 When I meet new people, their first question is: what brought you here?
 My standard response, “Well, we moved here for fun!”
 And it’s true.
 Michael and I moved to Germany with the intent of traveling Europe.
 NOT because of a job.
 NOT because of really, anything, other than seeing the world.
 Sure, it’s had it’s ups and downs, but it’s been a wonderfully awesome experience.
+I want to share the eight things I wish I knew before we moved abroad.

 This is the craziest, wisest decision I’ve ever made.
 Now, how do I say I need a drink in German?